scripting/instantOutlines/README.md

 ### socketServer

-The source for the server is here.
+The source for the server is <a href="https://github.com/scripting/socketServer">here</a>.

 ### Philosophy